zxue/upgrade-ibm-maximo-to-mas-on-vsphere/README.md

 Note that you may find that deleting a MAS Manage project changes its status to "Terminating" indefinitely, and `oc delete project dev --force --grace-period=0` does not completely delete a project.
 Take the following steps.
 - Make sure that all MAS Manage CRs including ManageApp, ManageBuild, ManageDeployment, ManageOfflineUpdateRequest, ManageServerBundle, ManageStatusCchecker,ManageWorkspace are deleted.
-- oc login and run the command, `kill-ns mas-proc-manage`
+- oc login and run the command, `kill-ns mas-<instance name>-manage`

+You can find additional info at Red Hat's [knowledge base](https://access.redhat.com/solutions/4165791).

 ## Project Team from IBM